rainlanguage/arb-bot/README.md

 ```
 The app requires these arguments (all arguments can be set in env variables alternatively, more details below):
 - `-k` or `--key`, Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
-- `-r` or `--rpc`, RPC URL that will be provider for interacting with evm.
+- `-r` or `--rpc`, RPC URL(s) that will be provider for interacting with evm, use different providers if more than 1 is specified to prevent banning.
 Will override the 'RPC_URL' in env variables
 - `-m` or `--mode`, Running mode of the bot, must be one of: `0x` or `curve` or `router` or `srouter`, Will override the 'MODE' in env variables
 - `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables